 Candice Cunningham began her entrepreneur journey by attending conferences all over the world.
 She became interested in building websites at these conferences, and five years ago she started her own e-commerce business.

 Today, she has five different e-commerce stores ranging from jewelry, clothing, and other apparel.
 With her online stores, Candice V. Cunningham was able to reach six figures from sales within the first year.

-Candice V. Cunningham is also the founder of As One We Can Foundation dba The Black Ecosystem, a nonprofit she started to help her community because she was unhappy with the social situations around her.
+Candice Cunningham residing in Chicago, Illinois is also the founder of As One We Can Foundation dba The Black Ecosystem, a nonprofit she started to help her community because she was unhappy with the social situations around her.
 The nonprofit focuses on providing several solutions to address common issues in poorer communities.

 Where did the idea for your company come from?

 I like to think of everything as being an ecosystem because it really is.
 The simple definition of an ecosystem is everything that’s in an environment and how they interact and affect each other.
 On a bigger level I think the worldwide problem is that we don’t look at how things work together, how they work against each other, and how they affect each other.
 If we look at everything that’s happening around us, everything is part of a bigger ecosystem so we should be conscious of how we are treating ourselves, each other, and our planet at all times.
 When you break this down on a smaller level, it allows us to take immediate action and make small, conscious changes in our everyday life and our communities.